Reviewed By: Scott R. Wehrly, MD

 The likelihood that you’ll need reading glasses after cataract surgery will depend on your specific treatment plan.
 Laser cataract surgery is a precise and customizable treatment that can not only replace your clouded lens, it can correct refractive errors such as presbyopia and astigmatism as well.

-Discover how cataract surgery can help you achieve brighter, clear vision today.
-Find a Lake Eye Associates location near you.
+Discover how cataract surgery can help you achieve brighter, clearer vision today.
+Find a Lake Eye Associates location near you in Leesburg, Mount Dora, FL, USA.
+Schedule An Appointment today.